tonymullen/SentimentExperiments/README.md

     8000/8000 [==============================] - 275s 34ms/step - loss: 0.0521 - acc: 0.9879 - val_loss: 0.4176 - val_acc: 0.8640
     Epoch 5/5
     8000/8000 [==============================] - 260s 33ms/step - loss: 0.0141 - acc: 0.9991 - val_loss: 0.4552 - val_acc: 0.8605

+Running `evaluate.py` is intended to split the training data into sentences and evaluate the sentences according to the model.
+Still wrestling with getting this working.